 Performance Disclosures

-Returns are presented gross and net of investment advisory fees and include the reinvestment of all income.
+Past performance is not indicative of future results.
+The information provided should not be considered financial advice or a recommendation to purchase or sell any particular security or product.
+Performance results for periods greater than one year have been annualized.
+Returns are presented gross and net of model fees and include the reinvestment of all income.
 Gross returns will be reduced by fees and other expenses that may be incurred in the management of the account.
-Net returns are presented net of actual investment advisory fees and after the deduction of all trading expenses.
+Net returns are presented net of model fees.
+Net returns are calculated by subtracting a model fee of .50% on an annual basis or .04167% on a monthly basis, which includes trading costs and the reinvestment of all income.

 Index Disclosures

 The MSCI EAFE Index (Europe, Australasia, Far East) is a free float-adjusted market capitalization-weighted index that is designed to measure the equity market performance of developed markets, excluding the United States and Canada.
 The MSCI EAFE Index consists of the following 21 developed market country indexes: Australia, Austria, Belgium, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, the Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland and the United Kingdom.
 The MSCI ACWI captures large and mid-cap representation across 23 developed market countries and 24 emerging markets countries.
-With approximately 2,800 constituents, the Index covers approximately 85% of the global investable equity opportunity set.
+With approximately 2,600 constituents, the Index covers approximately 85% of the global investable equity opportunity set.
 The MSCI ACWI Growth Index captures large and mid-cap securities exhibiting overall growth style characteristics across 23 developed markets countries and 24 emerging markets countries.
 The MSCI ACWI Value Index captures large and mid-cap securities exhibiting overall value style characteristics across 23 developed markets countries and 24 emerging markets countries.
 The MSCI ACWI ex USA Index captures large and mid-cap representation across 22 of 23 developed markets countries (excluding the United States) and 24 emerging markets countries.
-With approximately 2,200 constituents, the Index covers approximately 85% of the global equity opportunity set outside the United States.
+With approximately 2,000 constituents, the Index covers approximately 85% of the global equity opportunity set outside the United States.
 The MSCI Emerging Markets Index is a free float-adjusted market capitalization-weighted index that is designed to measure the equity market performance of emerging markets.
 The MSCI Emerging Markets Index consists of the following 24 emerging market country indexes: Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Kuwait, Malaysia, Mexico, Peru, Philippines, Poland, Qatar, Saudi Arabia, South Africa, Taiwan, Thailand, Turkey and United Arab Emirates.
 The S&P 500® Index is the Standard & Poor’s Composite Index of 500 stocks and is a widely recognized, unmanaged index of common stock prices.
 The Brent Crude Oil Index is a major trading classification of sweet light crude oil that serves as a major benchmark price for purchases of oil worldwide.
 The MSCI Japan Index is designed to measure the performance of the large and mid-cap segments of the Japanese market.
 With approximately 200 constituents, the Index covers approximately 85% of the free float-adjusted market capitalization in Japan.
-The Bloomberg Global Aggregate Bond Index is a flagship measure of global investment grade debt from 28 local currency markets.
+The Bloomberg Global Aggregate Bond Index is a flagship measure of global investment grade debt from 27 local currency markets.
 This multi-currency benchmark includes treasury, government-related, corporate and securitized fixed-rate bonds from both developed and emerging markets issuers.
 The MSCI United Kingdom Index is designed to measure the performance of the large and mid-cap segments of the U.K. market.
 With nearly 100 constituents, the Index covers approximately 85% of the free float-adjusted market capitalization in the United Kingdom.
 The MSCI Europe Index captures large and mid-cap representation across 15 developed markets countries in Europe.
 With approximately 400 constituents, the Index covers approximately 85% of the free float-adjusted market capitalization across the European developed markets equity universe.
 These indexes have been selected as the benchmarks and are used for comparison purposes only.
+The U.S. Consumer Price Index is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.
+The U.K. Consumer Price Index is a measure of inflation that is calculated by the Office for National Statistics (ONS).
+It measures the change in the price of a basket of goods and services consumed by households in the U.K. The Japanese core Consumer Price Index measures changes in the prices paid by consumers for a basket of goods and services, excluding fresh food costs.
 The volatility (beta) of the Composite may be greater or less than the respective benchmarks.
 It is not possible to invest directly in these indexes.

 Sources: CAPS CompositeHubTM, Bloomberg

 Past performance is not indicative of future results.
-Aristotle Value Equity Composite returns are presented gross and net of investment advisory fees and include the reinvestment of all income.
+Aristotle Atlantic Focus Growth Composite returns are presented gross and net of investment advisory fees and include the reinvestment of all income.
 Gross returns will be reduced by fees and other expenses that may be incurred in the management of the account.
 Net returns are presented net of actual investment advisory fees and after the deduction of all trading expenses.
-Aristotle Capital Composite returns are preliminary pending final account reconciliation.
-Please see important disclosures at the end of this document.
+Aristotle Atlantic Composite returns are preliminary pending final account reconciliation.
+Please see important disclosures at the end of this document

 Performance and Attribution Summary